Project

 Actions #8

-Updated by Doug Miles 10 months ago
+Updated by Doug Miles over 1 year ago

 The root cause appears to be the kernel not recognizing some UPS models as a UPS.
 See discussion here: